greenbean1/pdga-analysis/README.md

 ## Next Goal: Get lots of player info (hella JSON)
-1. Use API query's limit, offset, division_code, country parameters
+1. Use API query's limit, offset, division_code, country parameters 2a.
+Test to see if inactive players get pulled
-2. Get 200 players with each query, offset by 1 then continue
+2b.
+Get 200 players with each query, offset by 1 then continue

 ## Project Milestones
 ~~1.
 Pull down JSON of Eagle McMahon via Requests Library~~